allencch/med/README.md

 where the Max HP is 3000, current HP is 2580, Max MP is 1500, and current MP is 1500.

+NOTE: There is a known issue.
+If the array to be scan involves two `pages` (4096 bytes), then the array will not be found.

 ## Scan by operators

 There are several operators can be used for scanning,